 We are the seventh largest operator of cable systems in the United States, serving approximately 2.3 million customers.
 Our cable systems are managed in seven operating regions and operate in 22 states.
 We offer a full range of cable television services, including basic, expanded basic, premium and pay-per-view television programming.
 We have begun to offer digital cable television services to customers in some of our systems, and are also expanding into other entertainment, educational and communications services, such as high-speed Internet access and interactive services.
 These new services will take advantage of the significant bandwidth of our cable systems.
-For the year ended December 31, 1998, Pro Forma for Marcus, our revenues were approximately \$1.1 billion and our EBITDA was approximately \$482 million.
+For the year ended December 31, 1998, pro forma for the Marcus Combination, our revenues were approximately \$1.1 billion and our EBITDA was approximately \$482 million.
 Approximately 96% of our equity is beneficially owned by Paul G. Allen, the co-founder of Microsoft Corporation.
 The remaining equity is owned by our founders, Jerald L. Kent, Barry L. Babcock and Howard L. Wood.
 Mr. Kent is the President and Chief Executive Officer and a director of CCI.

 We have pursued and executed a strategy of operating, developing, acquiring and consolidating cable systems with the primary goals of increasing our customer base and operating cash flow by consistently emphasizing superior customer service.
-Over the past year, we have increased the internal customer base, revenues and EBITDA of the Charter Companies by 4.8%, 9.5% and 11.0%, respectively.
+During 1998, we increased the internal customer base, revenues and EBITDA of the Charter Companies by 4.8%, 9.5% and 11.0%, respectively.
 This internal customer growth was more than twice the national average for 1998 (4.8% versus 1.7%) and was significantly higher than the national average for 1997 (3.5% versus 2.0%).
-We attribute such success to an operating philosophy that emphasizes superior customer service, decentralized operations with centralized financial controls, and innovative marketing techniques
+We attribute such success to an operating philosophy that emphasizes superior customer service, decentralized operations with centralized financial controls, and innovative marketing techniques.

 In addition to growing our internal customer base, we have grown significantly through acquisitions.
-Over the past five years, our management team has successfully completed 20 acquisitions.
-Since the beginning of 1999, we have entered into eight agreements (the Pending Acquisitions, as defined above) to acquire cable systems, serving a total of approximately 1.3 million customers.
-Pro Forma for Marcus and pro forma for the Pending Acquisitions, our revenues and EBITDA for 1998 would have been \$1.7 billion and \$755 million, respectively.
+Over the past five years, our management team has successfully completed 22 acquisitions and we have entered into six agreements to acquire cable systems.
+These Recent Acquisitions and the Pending Acquisitions serve a total of approximately 1.3 million customers.
+Pro forma for the Marcus Combination, the Recent Acquisitions and the Pending Acquisitions, our revenues and EBITDA for 1998 would have been \$1.7 billion and \$755 million, respectively.
 We have also entered into a letter of intent to acquire cable systems with approximately 12,000 additional customers.
-Pro forma for the Pending Acquisitions and the acquisition currently subject to a letter of intent, the Company serves approximately 3.6 million customers.
+Pro forma for the Recent Acquisitions and the Pending Acquisitions and the acquisition currently subject to a letter of intent, we serve approximately 3.6 million customers.
 As we acquire and integrate these and other cable systems in the future, we believe that the implementation of our operating philosophy will provide meaningful opportunities to enhance the operating results of such systems.